 CEAT's Health and Safety Policy: CEAT has developed its Health and Safety policy with endeavour to respect fundamental human health and safety.

-CEAT has central safety committees
+CEAT has central safety committees and department level committees in manufacturing plants with equal representation from employees and workers.

-- and department level committees in manufacturing plants with equal representation from employees and workers. - ensure effective Health and Safety Management System across all the locations including corporate office, plant locations and warehouses. - ▶ The Company ensures regular Hazard Identification and Risk Assessment ('HIRA') with respect to the all-core activities of the plant.
+- The Company is committed to ensure effective Health and Safety Management System across all the locations including corporate office, plant locations and warehouses. - The Company ensures regular Hazard Identification and Risk Assessment ('HIRA') with respect to the all-core activities of the plant.
 HIRA review carried out periodically.